 I live in beautiful Murphy NC with my girlfriends Sherry and Ali.
 What's wrong with you people?
 Ali is our eleven year old boxer.
 We also have an array of other pets that include cats, chickens, ducks, and cows.
 Yes, you read that right.
 The cows are pets.
 They will never be eaten by us or anyone else, though I'm sure they would be delicious.

-Me enjoying a cold one on the set of me and my sister Leslie's YouTube series, Mountain Mishmash.
+Me enjoying a cold one on the set of me and my sister Leslie's now defunct YouTube series, Mountain Mishmash.
 The set is my home theater and if you watch a show - those speakers are 1983 Infinity RSIIa beauties.
 They're awesome!

 After I received my master's degree in trumpet performance in 1989 from Florida State University.
 After graduation, I went into music full-time for about five years.
 That was long enough to realize I didn't want to make a life-long career out of it.
 That's not saying, however, that I didn't love aspects of it, and that I didn't appreciate the experience.